tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-2.md

 ![Screenshot](_images/circle-blast-22.jpg)

+Recall that `array.filter()` accepts a "testing" (or predicate) function that returns true or false, and that this function is called on every element of the array.
+If an element passes the test, it goes into the newly created array.

 - **Reload the page, and move the ship into the circles.
 Type `circles.length` into the console again, you should get a `0` this time**.